What is Equity Release > Pros And Cons Of Equity Release

 How does equity release work?

 Before we get into the pros and cons of equity release, let’s take a minute to explain how it works.
-Equity release is a way to unlock some of the value in your home as tax-free cash to spend however you wish.
+Equity release is a way to unlock some of the value in your home as tax-free cash to spend however you wish — whether that’s funding home improvements, helping out family, boosting your retirement income, or just about any other legal purpose.

 The most common type of equity release is a lifetime mortgage, where you take out a loan and put your home up as security.
 You still own your home and there are no mandatory monthly repayments.
-Instead, the loan plus interest is repaid when you die or move into long-term care.
+Instead, both the loan and the interest that accumulates are repaid when you pass away or move into long-term care.
+At that point, your home is sold, and the proceeds are used to pay off the debt, with any remaining funds going to your estate.

 Advantages of equity release